dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 (after completing the main thoughts here, summary above should be a bit more brief)

-# (new title) A Revolution of Empowerment for the 21st Century

-Start with a brief discussion of Democracy vs Communism
-- particularly the values/ethics systems of both

-- In societies with different governmental structures, what motivates people to work hard?
-  - in a communist or democratic society, how does this differ?
-  - in a free-market democratic system
-    - it's a mix of financial and sociocultural incentivization
-  - in a communist system
-    - it's only sociocultural.
-Through social engineering, the Party creates these values/ethics structures.

 - as currency and wealth are really medium of exchange for what conveys a liquidity of influence,